Kellswork/agirl.codes/posts/my-most-used-git-commands.md

 ### git reset head

 I use this command when I want to undo a commit to a certain commit in a file.
-You can use **git --oneline** to get the short version of the commit hash you want code to reset to.
+You can use **git --oneline** to get the short version of the commit hash you want the code to reset to.

 ```
 git reset head <commit hash>
 ```

 ## Notable mentions from Developer friends of their most used git commands

+These are some of the commands I found from Dev friends that are different from my most often used commands.

 - git rm -cached flag
 - git stash